Written by Editorial Team

 If a urinary tract infection is diagnosed during the initial stage, it can be cured completely.
 If we fail to detect the symptoms of urinary tract infection in its initial stages, the condition can get serious.
 Preterm labor, premature baby, a baby with low birth weight, and sepsis are some of the several possible complications that can occur due to urinary tract infection during pregnancy.
 Sometimes, urinary tract infections can be asymptomatic.
 This article will help to recognize the symptoms of a urinary tract infection, its causes, its treatment options, and how to minimize the risk of contracting urinary tract infection during pregnancy.

 A urinary tract infection (UTI) occurs when the urinary tract system, which includes the urethra, bladder, ureters, and kidneys, becomes infected.
-An infection occurs when bacteria gets into this system from other parts of the body like the skin, vagina, and rectum.
-When the bacteria gets multiplied faster than the urine is flushed out, it causes infections.
+An infection occurs when bacteria get into this system from other parts of the body like the skin, vagina, and rectum.
+When the bacteria get multiplies faster than the urine passes out, it causes infections.